How to Play Pool Better | Blatt Billiards

 “Ghost Ball” Technique

-Last, keep the cue stick over the center of the imaginary ball and carefully move it left or right until it is directly over the cue ball.
+Last, keep the cue stick over the center of the imaginary ball.
+Then, carefully move it left or right until it is directly over the cue ball.
 You now know the angle of the point of contact and aiming line you need to make the cue ball hit the object ball in the desired direction.

 Woman playing billiard game on a pool table